csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 (10<sup>12</sup>) FLOP/s is 1 tera FLOP/s (TFLOPs), and when a supercomputer can
 execute 1 quadrillion or 10<sup>15</sup> FLOP/s, 1 peta FLOP/s (PFLOPs).

-CPU has a theoretical peak performance which is determined by the clock speed and the maximum number of floating operations it can perform in one clock cycle.
-As an example, CPU in laptop might have a clock speed of 3 GHz (2 billion cycles per second) and perform 16 floating operations per cycle, having a peak performance of about 50 GFLOP/s per core.
-Theoretical peak performance of a supercomputer is obtained simply by multiplying the peak performance of single core with the total number of CPU cores (in systems with GPUs one adds naturaly also the theoretical peak performance of GPUs).
+The pure computing power of CPU core is determined by the clock speed and the maximum number of floating operations it can perform in one clock cycle.
+As an example, CPU core in laptop might have a clock speed of 3 GHz (3 billion cycles per second) and perform 16 floating operations per cycle, having a peak performance of about 50 GFLOP/s per core.
+This pure computing power is the theoretical peak performance of a CPU core.
+For multicore CPU, the theoretical peak performance is the number of CPU cores times the theoretical peak of single core.
+Similary, one can evaluate a theoretical peak performance for GPUs.
+Furthermore, the theoretical peak performance of supercomputer is obtained by multiplying the theoretical peak performance of CPUs and GPUs by the number of them in the system.

-In practice, theoretical peak performance is never achieved as other characteristics of the system limit the performance.
-In case of a single CPU, the time to access memory can limit the performance, and for a supercomputer the interconnect between the nodes can be further limiting factor.
-Real world applications need to also read and write to the disk so that the speed of the I/O (input/output or transfer of data between processors and storage) may play a role.
+As the term *theoretical* might suggest, this computing power cannot normally be obtained in real calculations.
+In order to calculate `2.1 + 4.3`, CPU needs to fetch two numbers from the memory, and after the addition put the result back to the memory.
+This does not happen instanteniously, so in practice computational speed is determined not only by the pure computing power of CPU, but also by how fast CPU can access the memory.
+Different applications have different ratio of floating operations per memory access.
+In some cases the same number is used in multiple computations *e.g.* when calculating both `2.1 + 4.3` and `2.1 + 5.3`.
+If the speed of memory access is the limiting factor (as is the case with most modern computers), applications performing many floating point operations with the same data can achieve larger proportion of the peak performance than applications with fewer operations per data.
+In supercomputers, the CPU in one node might need to access also data in another data, and the speed of communicating data between nodes can also limit the practical performance.
+Real world applications need to also read and write to the disk so that the speed of the I/O (input/output or transfer of data between processors and storage) may further limit the performance.

+Illustration idea: sketch a picture representing the different aspects affecting practical performance.

 ## TOP500 list

-_Benchmark_ is an application which used to measure the performance and functionality of a (super)computer.
+_Benchmark_ is an application which is used to measure the performance and functionality of a (super)computer.
 Typically, the runtime of the benchmark application is recorded and used as a metric.
 With benchmarks, one can compare the performance of different computers.